Tomo-74/CS-221/CircuitTracer/README.txt

  and testing.
 What problems did you have?
 What did you have to research and learn on your own?
 What kinds of errors did you get?
 How did you fix them?

+ One problem I had during the early stages of development was identifying where the try/catch blocks and throws statements should go.
+It was a bit confusing because we had to work with three classes: CircuitBoard, CircuitTracer, and CircuitTracerTester.
+Eventually I was able to figure that all Exceptions should be thrown from CircuitBoard to the driver class, CircuitTracer, where they would be caught with a try/catch block.

+ I had to look through the testCircuitTracerInvalidFile() method in CircuitTracerTester to figure out how it was determining whether an exception was being thrown or not.
+I found out that the test it just looked for console output containing the name of the expected exception.
+ This helped me understand what my exception handling code was expected to do.

  What parts of the project did you find challenging?
 Is there anything that finally "clicked" for you in the process of working on this project?